wrongu/Quoridor/README.md

 * Arrow Keys - move in that direction
 * Click on board to move to a space or place a wall
 * Escape - quit
+* press U or click button to undo
+* press R or click button to redo

 ---